 SVC_NAME is the name the service you're deploying.

 $ gcloud run deploy SVC_NAME --source .
 Please choose a target platform: Cloud Run (fully managed) Cloud Run for Anthos deployed on Google Cloud Cloud Run for Anthos deployed on VMware cancel Please enter your numeric choice: 1 To specify the platform yourself, pass `--platform managed`.
 Or, to make this the default target platform, run `gcloud config set run/platform managed`.
-Please specify a region: asia-east1 asia-east2 asia-northeast1 asia-northeast2 asia-northeast3 asia-south1 asia-southeast1 asia-southeast2 australia-southeast1 europe-north1 europe-west1 europe-west2 europe-west3 europe-west4 europe-west6 northamerica-northeast1 southamerica-east1 us-central1 us-east1 us-east4 us-west1 cancel Please enter your numeric choice: REGION To make this the default region, run `gcloud config set run/region REGION`.
-Building using Buildpacks and deploying container to Cloud Run service [SVC_NAME] in project [PROJECT_ID] region [REGION] ✓ Building and deploying...
+Please specify a region: asia-east1 asia-east2 asia-northeast1 asia-northeast2 asia-northeast3 asia-south1 asia-southeast1 asia-southeast2 australia-southeast1 europe-north1 europe-west1 europe-west2 europe-west3 europe-west4 europe-west6 northamerica-northeast1 southamerica-east1 us-central1 us-east1 us-east4 us-west1 us-west2 us-west3 us-west4 cancel Please enter your numeric choice: <select your numeric region choice> To make this the default region, run `gcloud config set run/region REGION`.
+Allow unauthenticated invocations to [SVC_NAME] (y/N)? y Building using Buildpacks and deploying container to Cloud Run service [SVC_NAME] in project [PROJECT_ID] region [REGION] ✓ Building and deploying...
 Done. ✓ Uploading sources... ✓ Building Container...
-Logs are available at [https://console.cloud.google.com/cloud-build/ builds/dd9cece4-0b95-4b9b-ae31-92a470c73e3d?project=1046901301037]. ✓ Creating Revision... ✓ Routing traffic...
+Logs are available at [https://console.cloud.google.com/cloud-build/builds/BUILD-HASH?project=PROJECT_NUM]. ✓ Creating Revision... ✓ Routing traffic...
 Done.
 Service [SVC_NAME] revision [SVC_NAME-00014-soc] has been deployed and is serving 100 percent of traffic.
 Service URL: https://SVC_NAME-HASH-REG_ABBR.a.run.app

 Visit the specified URL with your browser to confirm the deployment was successful!

-Confirm the app works on Cloud Run identically to that on App Engine.
 Your code should now match what's in the Module 5 repo folder.
-Congrats for completing this Module 5 codelab.
+Congrats on completing this Module 5 codelab.

 Optional: Clean up